mimecorg/bc-font-utils/README.md

  - `outputTTF` can be set to `true` to keep the TTF file in the output directory
  - `outputWOFF2` can be set to `false` to prevent generating the WOFF2 file
  - `outputCSS` can be set to `false` to prevent generating the CSS file
+ - `outputJSON` can be set to `true` to generate a JSON file containing glyph mapping
  - `cssClassPrefix` is used in the generated CSS file (defaults to `icon`)

 Example configuration file for `bc-convert-fonts`: